Mediation (statistics): Preacher–Hayes bootstrap method

 The bootstrapping method provides some advantages to the Sobel's test, primarily an increase in power.
-The Preacher and Hayes bootstrapping method is a non-parametric test.
-As such, the bootstrap method does not violate assumptions of normality and is therefore recommended for small sample sizes.
+The Preacher and Hayes bootstrapping method is a non-parametric test and does not impose the assumption of normality.
+Therefore, if the raw data is available, the bootstrap method is recommended.
 Bootstrapping involves repeatedly randomly sampling observations with replacement from the data set to compute the desired statistic in each resample.
 Computing over hundreds, or thousands, of bootstrap resamples provide an approximation of the sampling distribution of the statistic of interest.
 The Preacher–Hayes method provides point estimates and confidence intervals by which one can assess the significance or nonsignificance of a mediation effect.
 Point estimates reveal the mean over the number of bootstrapped samples and if zero does not fall between the resulting confidence intervals of the bootstrapping method, one can confidently conclude that there is a significant mediation effect to report.